 - This form should be used to write the project proposal for animal procedures. - The appendix 'description animal procedures' is an appendix to this form.
-For each type of animal procedure, a separate appendix 'description animal procedures' should be enclosed. - For more information on the project proposal, see our website (www.centralecommissiedierproeven.nl). - Or contact us by phone (0900-2800028).
+For each type of animal procedure, a separate appendix 'description animal procedures' should be enclosed. - For more information on the project proposal, see the Guidelines to the project licence application form for animal procedures on our website - (www.centralecommissiedierproeven.nl). - Or contact us by phone (0800-789 0789).